slwen/ballotbot/README.md

-> Uncover how everyone really feels with secret ballots in Slack.

 ![screenshot](https://raw.githubusercontent.com/slwen/ballotbot/master/avatar.png)

-**Call a ballot**
+## Commands

+Ballotbot listens for these commands:

-`/ballot candidate a, candidate b, candidate c`
+> /ballot candidate a, candidate b, candidate c

 Comma separate each candidate or voting option and `ballotbot` will take care of the rest.